coder3101/boost-test/README.md

 - Using just row and column count.

   - ```cpp
-    boost::test::lazy_matrix<int> baaz(rows, columns);
+    test::matrix<int> baaz(rows, columns);
     ```

-The `boost::test::lazy_matrix` type can be converted to and from `boost::test::expression` type.
+The `test::matrix` type can be converted to and from `test::expression` type.
 An Expression represents the operation to be computed.
-We have a non-explicit constructor that takes in a `expression` and evaluates it to form the `boost::test::lazy_matrix` .
+We have a non-explicit constructor that takes in a `expression` and evaluates it to form the `test::matrix` .
 An expression type will be evaluated upon the call to any assignment operator (=, +=, -= ...etc).

-### Operations on Lazy Matrix
+### Operations on Matrix

 This is a simple library, it does not have a lot to offer when it comes to operations.
 But it does have almost all basic operations using operator overloading.
 Following is a list of all the supported operations.